Richard and Alison, a Port Talbot couple whose seven-year-old son Ethan lives with Dravet Syndrome

 Orion

-Orion is five years old and has Dravet Syndrome.
+Orion is five years old and lives with Dravet Syndrome.
 Thank you to his Mum Reniece who shares his story

 Supporting you every step